azabiong/vim-highlighter/README.md

 ### Search tool

-  If one of the tools listed above is found in the $PATH, the plugin can run it using default options.
+  If one of the tools listed above is in the $PATH, the plugin can run it using default options.
 You can set your preferred tool and options in the `HiFindTool` variable.
 For example:

   ```vim
     let HiFindTool = 'grep -EnrI --exclude-dir=.git'